dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3258: Societal contributions must focus on individual abilities and needs.
+### T3258: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|